NamelessSCP/CandyUtilities/README.md

 - Have text shown when hands are severed

 # NWAPI
+- This requires harmony, which can be found with the plugin
 - The NWAPI version should only be used if you are not using EXILED at all.
 The Exiled version is way better.
 Please.
 Just use it.
 I beg.

 # Support